dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 library where it does happen to be possible to distinguish those two intents.*

+### Enum classes

+The class introduced by an `enum` declaration is considered `final`.

+Since the class cannot have any subclasses, so the modifier does not prevent any otherwise allowed operation, and adding it ensures that the enum class satisfies any requirements introduced by its super-interfaces.

 ### Anonymous mixin applications

 An *anonymous mixin application* class is a class resulting from a mixin application